My TS4 challege: Update

 My biggest problem was deciding on which type of lot my homeless sim would live, so I ended up looking up and trying several of them.
 Should I move them into an empty lot, a park, or something else?

 You are free to sleep on the benches and cook on the grills that are around the world, but you're not allowed to have them in your home lot from the get-go of the challenge.
-The rules of these challenges give you a "move your sim into a completely empty lot vibe" but, personally, I find that a bit unrealistic (homeless people sleep in parks, underground parking lots, cemeteries, near monuments and wherever else they can in the cities, they don't just "exist" in a vacant plot of land).
+The rules of these challenges give you a "move your sim into a completely empty lot vibe" but, personally, I find that a bit unrealistic (homeless people sleep in parks, underground parking lots, cemeteries, near monuments, and wherever else they can in the cities, they don't just "exist" in a vacant plot of land).
 I kept thinking that, if it was me, I'd try to settle in a park, where I'd have not only benches available but also access to public bathrooms.
 However, not having a toilet in your lot at the beginning is part of the challenge.

 I also considered having my sim live in the back of a community lot (by turning the lot type to Residential but then using a mod to lock the door for my sim, so that she couldn't actually use the stuff inside), but then I decided I wanted my community lots to actually be usable by the community.